You have got a used iPhone that you can’t set up.

 If they have forgotten to do this before selling it this request shouldn’t cause a problem.

 You don’t need to worry about returning the iPhone for them to unlock it.
-They can do it on the iCloud website without your phone.
+They can remove the lock on the iCloud website remotely without physically having the phone in their possession.

 So if you bought a device from a seller located on the other side of the country it isn’t a problem.